viniciusmelara/car-performance-display/README.md

 * programmed in c/c++ with freertos

-Below are a photo and a video of the display working.
+below are a photo and a video of the display working.
 The bigger values are the <i>real time</i> values and the smaller are the maximum values

 ![Photo](https://github.com/viniciusmelara/car-performance-display/blob/main/img/IMG_20210509_184338.png)